Undergraduate Overview

 - Integrated Learning Major (ILM) in Neuroscience

-The B.A. in Psychology vs B.S. in Psychology.
+B.A. in Psychology

-The purpose of the psychology B.S. degree is to provide recognition for students who have taken significantly more physical science, life science, mathematics, and laboratory courses than they have to take for the psychology B.A. degree.
-If you are one of those students, consult the psychology B.S. degree requirements in the course catalog.
+Students who complete the B.S. degree will also be exposed to the many areas of inquiry in psychology and learn about the methods required for the scientific study of human behavior.
+The purpose of the psychology B.S. degree is to provide recognition for students who have taken significantly more physical science, life science, mathematics, and laboratory courses than they are required to take for the psychology B.A. degree.

-What is the difference in coursework?
+What is the difference between the BA and BS degree in terms of coursework?

 - One of the psychology lecture-laboratory sequences listed in the course catalog.
-Note that courses selected to complete the sequence may not be used to satisfy other requirements for the major.

 - One of the six biology, chemistry, or physics lecture-laboratory sequences listed in the course catalog.